VadymV/YelpRecommender/README.md

 ### Setup
 	- Install docker: https://www.docker.com/
 	- Command: docker pull cloudera/quickstart:latest
-	- Command: docker images #note the hash of the image and substitute it in 1.4.
+	- Command: docker images #note the hash of the image and substitute it in 1.4
 	- Command: docker run --privileged=true --hostname=quickstart.cloudera -t -i -p 8888:8888 -p 80:80 cloudera/quickstart /usr/bin/docker-quickstart #if defaults are accepted.
 	- Browse hue at localhost:8888.
-Of course, in your browser.
+Of course, in your browser
-		- Open File Browser.
+		- Open File Browser
-		- Upload file review.json into the directory "cloudera".
+		- Upload file review.json into the directory "cloudera"
-		- Upload file business.json into the directory "cloudera".
+		- Upload file business.json into the directory "cloudera"
-		- Upload files located in the folder stopwords, the DVD, into the directory "cloudera".
+		- Upload files located in the folder stopwords, the DVD, into the directory "cloudera"

 ### Analysis
 	- Run the command: spark-shell